Michael Moehler

-A. KELLOGG CENTER FOR PHILOSOPHY, POLITICS, AND ECONOMICS
+A. DAVID H. KELLOGG CENTER FOR PHILOSOPHY, POLITICS, AND ECONOMICS

 Founding Director (College Level): 2020-present.

-The Kellogg Center for Philosophy, Politics, and Economics is a cross-college research center that spans the College of Liberal Arts and Human Sciences and the College of Science.
-The Center underlies the general purview of the Executive Vice President and Provost at Virginia Tech and was established to help advance the University’s Beyond Boundaries vision.
-The Center fosters research collaborations across campus and provides faculty and students with the opportunity to work collaboratively on some of the most pressing social and economic problems of our time.
+I am the Founding Director of the David H. Kellogg Center for Philosophy, Politics, and Economics.
+The college-level research center that spans the College of Liberal Arts and Human Sciences and the College of Science.
+The Center underlies the purview of the Office of Research and Innovation and the Executive Vice President and Provost at Virginia Tech.
+The Center was established to help advance the University’s Beyond Boundaries vision.
+It fosters collaborations across campus and provides faculty and students with the opportunity to work collaboratively on some of the most pressing social and economic problems of our time.

-The Kellogg Center is a hub for cutting-edge interdisciplinary research and research-centered teaching in the humanities and social sciences.
-It is one of the first research Centers in the world dedicated to interdisciplinary research in PPE.
+The Center is a hub for cutting-edge interdisciplinary research and research-centered teaching in the humanities and social sciences.
+It is one of the first named research centers at a major public research university that is dedicated to interdisciplinary research in PPE.
 The Center houses a dynamic, interdisciplinary research group in PPE and has a strong presence both nationally and internationally in this fast-growing field of study.
-In addition to its permanent faculty, the Center supports several faculty fellows and student ambassadors each year and has over fifty affiliated faculty members.
-Occasionally, the Center employs postdoctoral research fellows and hosts (international) visiting researchers.
+In addition to its permanent faculty, the Center supports several research fellows and student ambassadors each year and has over fifty affiliated faculty members.
+The Center also occasionally employs postdoctoral research fellows and hosts national and international visiting researchers.

 The Center organizes research-focused events, such as a research speaker series, working paper series, research fellow panels, conferences, workshops, and public lectures.
 In addition, the Center offers a host of student-centered events, including reading groups, discussion colloquia, the PPE Cinema, PPE Game (Theory) Night, and the PPE Club.
 The Center’s programming fosters dialogue among faculty, students, and the public.
-The Center’s guest speakers include Kyoto Prize Winner Martha C. Nussbaum, Nobel Prize Winner Amartya Sen, New York Times bestselling author Dan Ariely, award-winning British historian Adam Tooze, Nobel Prize Winner Esther Duflo, award-winning philosopher, cultural theorist, and novelist Kwame Anthony Appiah, MacArthur Fellow Grant Winner Elizabeth Anderson, American Legal Scholar Bruce Ackerman, and Nobel Prize Winner Daron Acemoğlu (upcoming).
+The Center’s guest speakers include Kyoto Prize Winner Martha C. Nussbaum, Nobel Prize Winner Amartya Sen, New York Times bestselling author Dan Ariely, award-winning British historian Adam Tooze, Nobel Prize Winner Esther Duflo, award-winning philosopher Kwame Anthony Appiah, MacArthur Fellow Grant Winner Elizabeth Anderson, American Legal Scholar Bruce Ackerman, and Nobel Prize Winner Daron Acemoglu (upcoming).

 B. PROGRAM IN PHILOSOPHY, POLITICS, AND ECONOMICS